MetaMask/metamask-docs/snaps/reference/permissions.md

 },
 ```

-With the previous example, the Snap's [`onNameLookup` entry point](./entry-points.md#onnamelookup) would be called for domains such as `someuser.crypto` or `farcaster:someuser`, as long as the domain resolution is happening on Ethereum Mainnet.
+With the previous example, the Snap's [`onNameLookup` entry point](./entry-points.md#onnamelookup) would be called for domains such as `someuser.crypto` or schemes such as `farcaster:someuser`, as long as the domain resolution is happening on Ethereum Mainnet.

 ### `endowment:network-access`